aigarius/static_blog/blog/2026/07/05/making-of-group-photo.md

 because then you'd have very little time and clarity to do the processing of the image on the same day.

-For timing, the best way, in my experience, is to schedule the photo directly after the end of talk sessions before a mean break - lunch or dinner.
+For timing, the best way, in my experience, is to schedule the photo directly after the end of talk sessions before a meal break - lunch or dinner.
 Typically in the Debconf schedule there are 2-3 daily breaks planned, say for Debconf25 there was lunch, afternoon break and dinner.
 Talks are planned to end ~10 minutes before those breaks (and meals) begin, so for example, afternoon break starts at 16:00 and all talks in the previous block end at 15:50.
 In such a case just schedule the "Group photo" event from 15:50 to 16:05.
 This gives people the info to go